AndresIvan940906/openbank-mobile-test/README.md

 # Openbank-Mobile-Test / Marvel API Implementation
-App to show Information about Marvel Characters (Character list, detail, comics Etc)
+App to show Information about Marvel Characters (Character list, detail, comics Etc) ** The project has implemented the Libraries using Swift Package Manager. ensure those packages are already fetched before building the project
 ## Items Implemented
 - Frameworks and Libraries (Eg. Alamofire)
 - Error handling